 Summary

-Matomo (formerly Piwik) is an open-source web analytics platform.
+Matomo (formerly Piwik) is the most established open source web analytics platform.
+It's been around since 2007 and positions itself as the leading Google Analytics alternative.
 You can track web and mobile visits, build charts, create dashboards, set goals, run A/B tests, record sessions, view heatmaps, and more.
-You own all your data and can choose to self-host for free or use Matomo Cloud for hosting and support.
+You own all your data and can choose to self-host for free or use Matomo Cloud.

 - Homepage: https://matomo.org